 We are an exempted company incorporated under the laws of the Cayman Islands in 2018, and prior to that, we commenced operations as MeiraGTx Limited, a private limited company incorporated under the laws of England and Wales in 2015.
 Our discussion of our financial condition and results of operations is based upon our financial statements, which have been prepared in accordance with generally accepted accounting principles in the United States.
 Since our formation, we have devoted substantially all of our resources to developing our technology platform, establishing our viral vector manufacturing facility and developing manufacturing processes, advancing the product candidates in our ophthalmology, salivary gland and neurodegenerative disease programs, building our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
 In 2016, we completed the acquisition of assets held by BRI-Alzan, Inc., a Delaware corporation, including a worldwide license agreement to develop certain preclinical technology for the treatment of ALS.
-To date, we have financed our operations primarily with cash on hand and proceeds from the sales of our Series C preferred shares ("Preferred Shares") and Series A ordinary shares ("Ordinary Shares").
-Through June 30, 2018, we received gross proceeds of approximately \$110.3 million from sales of our Preferred Shares.
-As of June 30, 2018, we had cash and cash equivalents of \$102.1 million.
+In October 2018, we completed the acquisition of Vector Neurosciences, Inc., a Delaware Corporation including the AAV-GAD gene therapy program which had completed a randomized, sham-controlled Phase 2 study for treatment of Parkinson's disease.
+To date, we have financed our operations primarily with cash on hand and proceeds from the sales of our Convertible Preferred C Shares ("Preferred Shares") and ordinary shares ("Ordinary Shares").
+Through September 30, 2018, we received gross proceeds of approximately \$175.6 million from sales of our Ordinary and Preferred Shares.
+As of September 30, 2018, we had cash and cash equivalents of \$88.6 million.

 We are a clinical stage company and have not generated any product revenues to date.
-We have four clinical programs and a pipeline of preclinical programs.
+We have five clinical programs and a pipeline of preclinical programs.
 Since inception, we have incurred significant operating losses.
-Our net losses for the three months ended June 30, 2018 and 2017 were \$30.0 million and \$7.2 million, respectively, and for the six months ended June 30, 2018 and 2017 were \$46.4 million and \$14.0 million, respectively.
-As of June 30, 2018, we had an accumulated deficit of \$111.8 million.
+Our net losses for the three months ended September 30, 2018 and 2017 were \$15.4 million and \$8.4 million, respectively, and for the nine months ended September 30, 2018 and 2017 were \$61.8 million and \$22.4 million, respectively.
+As of September 30, 2018, we had an accumulated deficit of \$127.2 million.
 We do not expect to generate revenue from sales of any products for several years, if at all.

 We expect our operating expenses to increase substantially in connection with our ongoing development activities related to our product candidates.
 We anticipate that our expenses will increase due to costs associated with our clinical development program targeting in achromatopsia due to mutations in the CNGB3 or CNGA3 gene, inherited retinal dystrophy caused by mutations in RPE65, or RPE65-deficiency, and X-Linked retinitis pigmentosa, or XLRP.
-In addition, we expect to incur increasing costs associated with our clinical activities for hAQP1 for the treatment of radiation-induced xerostomia.
-We also expect to incur expenses related to research activities in additional therapeutic areas to expand our pipeline, hiring additional personnel in manufacturing, research, clinical trials, quality and other functional areas, and associated costs including the management of our intellectual property portfolio.
+In addition, we expect to incur increasing costs associated with our clinical activities for hAQP1 for the treatment of radiation-induced xerostomia and xerostomia (dry mouth) and xerophthalmia (dry eye) associated with Sjögren's syndrome.
+We are currently evaluating potential next steps for clinical development of AAV-GAD, which remains pending future discussions with regulatory agencies.
+We also expect to incur expenses related to research activities in additional therapeutic areas to expand our pipeline, hiring additional personnel in manufacturing, research, clinical trials, quality and other functional areas, and associated cash and share-based compensation expense, as well as the further development of internal manufacturing capabilities and capacity and other associated costs including the management of our intellectual property portfolio.